Vingtoft/UNO-excel-to-pdf-converter/README.md

-# UNO Excel TO PDF Converter
+# UNO Excel to PDF Converter
 A small project that convert Excel (xlsx) files to PDF files and applies different styles to the PDF (landscape orientation, margins and scale to fit one page).
 The project uses Java, UNO and OpenOffice.